Shai Agassi

 Prior to founding Better Place, Agassi was President of the Products and Technology Group (PTG) at SAP AG until 2007.
 In 2003, at the age of 36, Agassi was named one of the top 20 'Global Influentials for 2003' by CNN-Time magazine.
-In 2008, he was named in one of TIME’s “Heroes of the Environment".
+In 2008, he was named one of TIME's "Heroes of the Environment".
 In 2009, Agassi was included in TIME magazine's 100 most influential people list.
 In 2010, Foreign Policy magazine included Agassi on its annual list of the 100 most influential global thinkers.

-Throughout the 90s, Agassi started and successfully sold a number of technology startups, in the areas of enterprise software, internet technology, multimedia and small business administration.
+Throughout the 1990s, Agassi started and sold a number of technology startups, in the areas of enterprise software, internet technology, multimedia and small business administration.
 Agassi has a bachelor's degree in computer science and has been awarded a large number of patents in software, automotive and energy infrastructure.

 Software entrepreneurship

 After graduating from Technion - Israel Institute of Technology, Agassi set out as a software entrepreneur.
 He founded TopTier Software (originally called Quicksoft Development) in Israel in 1992 and later moved the company's headquarters to California.
 Agassi served the company in various capacities including chairman, chief technology officer, and then CEO.
 He was directly involved in all critical phases of the company's development, including its strategic plan, technical direction and financing, management of two acquisitions, and negotiation of OEM agreements with companies such as SAP, Baan Corporation, and Microsoft.
 TopTier was a leading enterprise portal vendor when SAP acquired the company in April 2001 at a price of US$400 million.

 In addition to TopTier Software, Agassi co-founded several other companies with his father, Reuven Agassi, including Quicksoft Ltd., a leading multimedia software localization and distribution company in the Israeli market; TopManage, a developer of small business software that was also acquired by SAP in April 2002 (which became SAP Business One, the small business offering by SAP); and Quicksoft Media, a multimedia production company that ceased operations in 1995.